 My name is Suzie Grogan and I am a professional writer and researcher.

-Currently I am working on three books for Pen & Sword History, the first of which, Shell Shocked Britain, will be published in October 2014.
+Currently I am working on three further books for Pen & Sword History, having had one, Shell Shocked Britain, published in October 2014.

 To find out more do browse this site or contact me on email@example.com

 Shell-Shocked Britain was published on 2nd October 2014 by Pen and Sword Books.